Quickstart: Onboard Linux computers to Azure Security Center

 You must be on Security Center’s Standard pricing tier before starting this quickstart.
 See Onboard your Azure subscription to Security Center Standard for upgrade instructions.
 You can try Security Center’s Standard at no cost for the first 60 days.

 On the Microsoft Azure menu, select Security Center.
 Security Center - Overview opens.

-Under the Security Center main menu, select Onboarding to advanced security.
+Under the Security Center main menu, select Getting started.

-On Add new non-Azure computers, a list of your Log Analytics workspaces is shown.
+Click Configure under Add new non-Azure computers, a list of your Log Analytics workspaces is shown.
 The list includes, if applicable, the default workspace created for you by Security Center when automatic provisioning was enabled.
-Select this workspace or another workspace you wish to use.
+Select this workspace or another workspace you want to use.

 On the Direct Agent page, under DOWNLOAD AND ONBOARD AGENT FOR LINUX, select the copy button to copy the wget command.